argoproj/argo-workflows/docs/multi-cluster.md

 kubectl -n argo create secret generic rest-config
 ```

-This needs to be populated with one entry per cluster/namespace (namespace can be empty for all namespaces), e.g.:
+This needs to be populated with one entry per cluster/namespace (namespace can be the empty string for all namespaces), e.g.:

 ```yaml
 apiVersion: v1